flutter/website/src/platform-integration/ios/app-extensions.md

 ---
 title: Adding iOS app extensions
-description: Learn how to add app extensions to your Flutter apps
+description: Learn how to add app extensions to your Flutter apps.
 ---

 iOS app extensions allow you to expand functionality